 Writing generic blog content without a target audience in mind will get you nowhere as very few people will find it useful.

 Create personas for your audience so you know who you are writing for.
 Follow up on the current trends and industry news.
-Use blog SEO tactics to find the kind of content and keywords that your competitors are ranking for, and build your own informed keyword and content strategy accordingly.
+Find the kind of content and keywords that your competitors are ranking for, and build your own informed keyword and content strategy accordingly.

 Pick up the audience’s queries and pain points and create content to address them.
 When you start offering solutions to their problems, they will begin to follow your blog for more.